Assumptions of the primordial spectrum and cosmological parameter estimation: Conclusion

-We have used WMAP data and the likelihood code provided by WMAP team in the Legacy Archive for Microwave Background Data Analysis (LAMBDA) website~\cite{LAMBDA}.
+\acknowledgments{We have used WMAP data and the likelihood code provided by WMAP team in the Legacy Archive for Microwave Background Data Analysis (LAMBDA) website~\cite{LAMBDA}.
 Support for LAMBDA is provided by the NASA Office of Space Science.
 In our method of reconstruction we have used a modified version of CMBFAST~\cite{cmbfast}.
 We acknowledge use of HPC facilities at IUCAA.
-A.S acknowledge BIPAC and the partial support of the European Research and Training Network MRTPN-CT-2006~035863-1~(UniverseNet).
+A.S acknowledge the support of the European Research and Training Network MRTPN-CT-2006~035863-1~(UniverseNet) and Korea World Class University grant no. R32-10130.}